Problem-Solving

 1. Set expectations before presenting the problem

-Explain that the next question might be tricky, students may be confused, they may not know where to begin, but that is okay.
+Explain that the next question might be tricky, students may be confused, and they may not know where to begin.
+But that is okay.
 In this class, it is fine and natural to be stuck or make mistakes, but we always try and we never give up.

 Having presented the problem, for the next 30 seconds, students are asked not to speak or write, but just to think.